 Discover the stories about the people, the places and the powers that have shaped over 5,000 years of Scottish history.
-Here are just some of the best!
-Details of places and prices can be found on here. https://www.historicenvironment.scot/visit-a-place/
+Here are just some of the best, but click here for information on all Historic Scotland sites across the country.

 Stirling Castle: Stirling Castle is one of Scotland's most celebrated and much-loved castles.
 For centuries, Scotland's monarchs held court here and revelled in its beauty and grandeur.
 The Castle's Royal Palace has been impressively returned to its Renaissance glory and, with its lavishly decorated rooms and costumed characters, the Palace is at the heart of the new experience.

 Urquhart Castle: On the shores of Loch Ness.
 Once one of Scotland’s largest castles, Urquhart was the scene of great conflict during its 500 years as a medieval fortress.
 Control of the Castle passed back and forth between the Scots and English during the Wars of Independence.
 The power struggles continued as the Lords of the Isles regularly raided both the Castle and glen up to the 1500s.
 The last of the government troops garrisoned here during the Jacobite Risings blew up the Castle when they left.
 Urquhart’s iconic ruins remain, offering glimpses into medieval times and the lives of its noble residents.